-When naproxen is administered in the gastro-resistant form, the peak plasma levels are delayed when compared with the standard tablets.
+When naproxen is administered in the enteric-coated form, the peak plasma levels are delayed when compared with the standard tablets.
 However, the mean areas under the plasma concentration time curves, and hence bioavailability, are equivalent.
 The tablets do not disintegrate until they reach the small intestine, where dissolution is rapid and complete.
-This delay in absorption makes Naproxen gastro-resistant tablets of value for patients in whom gastric dissolution is undesirable.
+This delay in absorption makes Naproxen EC of value for patients in whom gastric dissolution is undesirable.